andreamazz/SlideOutNavigation/README.md

 * ```addSectionWithTitle:``` to add a section
 * ```addViewControllerToLastSection:tagged:withTitle:andIcon:``` to add a viewcontroller to the last section
+* ```addViewControllerToLastSection:tagged:withTitle:andIcon:beforeChange:onCompletition:``` to add a viewcontroller and call a block before and after the view switch
 * ```addViewController:tagged:withTitle:andIcon:toSection:``` to add a viewcontroller to a specific section
+* ```addViewController:tagged:withTitle:andIcon:toSection:beforeChange:onCompletition:``` to add a viewcontroller to a specific section and call a block before and after the switch

 To create a new section: